cwchentw/lightweight-cms/content/write-posts.md

 ## Choose a Programming Editor

 Markdown represents a simple and lightweight markup language without programming logic.
 Any programming editor should suffice.
-[VS Code](https://code.visualstudio.com/), a free and cross-platform editor, is popular among web programmers and suitable for Markdown as well.
+[VS Code](https://code.visualstudio.com/), a free and cross-platform editor, is popular among web programmers and suitable for Markdown and AsciiDoc as well.

 ## Save Posts